-Honoring Tradition in Mexico
+Honoring Tradition in Oaxaca, Mexico at the Day of the Dead

-Culture Xplorers' Group Altar (Photo By Jim Kane)
+Culture Xplorers' Group Altar (Photo By Jim Kane.)

 Our altar was simply beautiful.
 It was small and not particularly dramatic, yet it exuded a warmth and charm that radiated from its every loving detail.
 Nearly a dozen family photographs were carefully arranged among a colorful array of offerings, all meant as a celebratory feast for the deceased family members who would return over the following two days to be—at least in spirit—with their living relatives.